Get a free, no obligation personal loan quote with rates as low as 9.90%

 Where can I hire a home inspector?

 To find a home inspector, ask family, friends, or your real estate agent for a referral.
 When interviewing inspectors, ask them if they belong to specific home inspection-related industry organizations such as the Canadian Association of Home and Property Inspectors (CAHPI).
-This organization establishes standards and that members are required to follow.
+This organization establishes standards that members are required to follow.

 Do I need a home inspection report to insure my home?